 At Broadmead and Oak Bay Hearing Clinics, we have helped hundreds of people successfully manage their tinnitus.

 For years, Tinnitus Retraining Therapy has been the gold standard in treating tinnitus.
 This is a non-invasive, non-medical treatment that does not involve any surgery or medication and has no side effects.
-It is based on retraining the subconscious parts of your brain to ignore the sounds of the tinnitus.
+It is based on retraining the subconscious parts of the brain to ignore the sounds of the tinnitus.

 In our clinics, we use techniques from both of these methods to customize a program that suits the needs of each individual tinnitus patient.
 We are all unique, which is why we construct a unique program designed to improve your specific challenges.